sdminonne/kubernetes/docs/proposals/workflow.md

 * As a user I want to set an action when a workflow ends
 * As a user I want to set an action when a workflow starts

+<sup>1</sup>Something about naming: literature is full of different names, a commonly used
+name is: _task_ but since we plan to compose `Workflow`s (i.e. a task can execute another whole `Workflow`) the more generic word `Step` has been choosen.

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->
 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/proposals/workflow.md?pixel)]()